brendanconnolly/BlogPosts/RegressionManifesto/Regression_Consistency.md

 ## Consistency Over Correctness

+## What is Consistency?
+> agreement or harmony of parts or features to one another or a whole

+## What is Correctness?
+> The quality or state of being free from error; accuracy.

+an interesting alternate
+> to scold, rebuke, or punish in order to improve

 ### Why does Consistency matter?
 Consistent software behavior is what keeps our customers comfortable.
 Think of it like renting a car, you know how to drive, but the moment you step into that rental you immediately start trying to acclimate yourself to a sea of changes compared to your own car.
 The process can be frustrating, but at least its expected.